Tunisian Women's Division I Basketball League

-The Tunisian Women's Division I Basketball League, is the highest tier women's professional basketball league in Tunisia, established in 1956.
+The Tunisian Women's Division I, is the highest tier women's professional basketball league in Tunisia, established in 1955.
+As the 2025–26 season, the league features 12 teams.
+The league is organised by the Tunisia Basketball Federation (FTBB).

 CS Sfaxien is the record holder for most titles, with a total of twenty-one.
 The current champion is CS Sfaxien, who won the title in the 2024–25 season.

+Teams

+2025–26 teams

+The following 12 teams are the teams for the 2025–26 season: